Showing posts with label Religion. Show all posts

 To be fair, the Christian image in particular tries to invert the usual arrangement: the “Good Shepherd” is portrayed as laying down his life for the sheep.
 That is morally striking.
 Still, the metaphor does something psychologically and socially important: it trains us to admire a certain kind of relationship—one in which docility is a virtue, “straying” is a moral failure, and the authority to define what counts as straying belongs to the shepherd.

 The phrase “sheep gone astray” appears repeatedly in scripture, usually as a metaphor for human misbehavior.
 But actual sheep that never “go astray” do not graduate into freedom; they remain in the flock under management.
 As a child I never thought of this.
-Now I think the metaphor is revealing, not because it proves anything on its own, but because it quietly captures an entire moral posture: safety in exchange for surrender—comfort in exchange for obedience.
+Now I think the metaphor is revealing, not because it proves anything on its own, but because it quietly captures a profoundly unsettling moral posture: the idealization of a passive, domesticated existence where total subjugation is rebranded as pastoral care, and where the ultimate reward for perfect obedience is to remain in a community where you and your peers are quietly led to a brutal end, dictated entirely by the whims of the shepherd.

 Wednesday, February 25, 2026